Mapping Scotland's GPs

 Giving Back

-While working on this map, it became clear that some NHS data was wrong.
-The right teams were identified and given a heads-up.
+While working on this map, it became clear that some NHS data wasn’t quite right.
+Where possible teams were identified and given a heads-up.